Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Choice of permutations and t-statistic

 Nevertheless, we need valid permutations to have a valid permutation testing procedure.
-It needs a null-invariant transformation of the data, i.e., the joint distribution of the p-values under $H_0$ does not change \citep{Exact}.
-In this case, $H_i: \mu_i = 0$ implies that $( \boldsymbol{\beta}_{1j}, \boldsymbol{\beta}_{2j}) =^d ( \boldsymbol{\beta}_{2j}, \boldsymbol{\beta}_{1j})$, that is equivalent to $\mathbf{D}_j \overset{d}{=} - \mathbf{D}_j $.
+It needs a null-invariant transformation of the data, i.e., the joint distribution of the $p$-values under $H_{0i}$ does not change. \cite{Exact} In this case, $H_{0i}: \mu_i = 0$ implies that $( \beta_{1ij}, \beta_{2ij}) \overset{d}{=} ( \beta_{2ij}, \beta_{1ij})$, that is equivalent to $D_{ij} \overset{d}{=} - D_{ij} $ for each voxel $i$.
 The compound symmetry is weaker than normality and also allows for heteroskedasticity.
 It can be justified by subtraction of two sample means with the same (arbitrary) distribution.
-Therefore, under $H_0$, we can flip the sign at random of each $\mathbf{D}_j$ \citep{Winkler2}, always taking the identity permutation as the first transformation to have an exact $\alpha$ method \citep{Exact,Pesarin}.
+Therefore, under $H_{0i}$, we can flip the sign at random of each $D_{ij}$ \citep{Winkler2} always taking the identity permutation as the first transformation to have an exact $\alpha$ method \citep{Exact,Pesarin}.

 The same approach can be used in the case of two-sample t-test.
-Let $G_j=\{1,2\}$ expresses the group label for the $j$-th subject, the null hypothesis is then defined as $H_0: \mu_{1 i} = \mu_{2 i}$.
-The exhangeability assumption implies $(\mathbf{D}_{j}|G_j = 1) \overset{d}{=} (\mathbf{D}_j|G_j = 2)$, we can just shuffle the subject-group labels at random to compute the p-values null distribution.
+Let $G_j=\{1,2\}$ expresses the group label for the $j$-th subject, the null hypothesis is then defined as $H_{0i}: \mu_{1 i} = \mu_{2 i}$.
+The exchangeability assumption implies $(D_{ij}|G_j = 1) \overset{d}{=} (D_{ij}|G_j = 2)$ for each voxel $i$, we can just shuffle the subject-group labels at random to compute the $p$-values null distribution.
 Permutation-based tests can be applied in various hypothesis testing's situations, e.g., tests for linear models even in the presence of nuisance effects \citep{Winkler2, Helwing, Solari}, and tests for generalized linear models \citep{Hemerik3}.